 However, this causes more problems than it solves.
 Why is reality such that it is ‘not-two’?
 How can two polar opposites nevertheless be the same thing?
 How do the two things - even though they’re apparently not two things - even relate to each other? ’Nonduality’ tells us nothing.

 A better term is ‘participation’ for understanding the relationship between the conditional and unconditional.
 Participation means one shares in the nature of, and is found in, the other, even whilst remaining itself.
 Again, just as a dream occurs and is found within a human life, and the details or qualities of the human life inform and are found in the dream.
-By participating in each other, the dream and the human life share in each other’s nature - inseparably - and yet remain distinct within a hierarchy of truth when it comes to reality, identity and the nature of life.
+By participating in each other, the dream and the human life share in each other’s nature - inseparably - and yet remain distinct within a hierarchy of truth when it comes to reality, identity and the nature of life and death.

 Is there a tradition of awakening in the West?